giantswarm/fmt/javascript/general_style_guide.md

 A CI step will enforce that this has happened, failing the CI if it detects that `prettier` would make any changes.

-We use the following config params:

-- `--jsx-single-quote`
-- `--single-quote`
-- `--trailing-comma es5`

 ## React Style Guide

 ### Props and State & ES6 Destructuring